 Music is an essential part of the Christian’s faith and worship.
 Christians should act diligently to make melody in worship and in edification as Jesus would have true worshipers to do.

-With this affirmed, consider whether Jesus’ music for His church is only singing or included musical instruments.
-Many make the case for using instruments via the use of psalms and the verb form of psalm, psallo.
+With this affirmed, this study considers whether Jesus’s music for His church is only singing or included musical instruments.
 By giving honest diligence in defense of both singing only and using instruments, the Scriptures show whether the use of psalms and psallo include worshiping with musical instruments.

 What is the difference in Old Testament worship and New Testament worship?
 Jesus revealed a change in worship from OT worship in Jerusalem to NT worship in spirit and truth (John 4:21–24).
-In the New Testament, no longer is the temple physical but rather a spiritual temple, the Church (1 Pet 2:5).
+In the New Testament, no longer is the temple physical but rather a spiritual temple, the church (1 Pet 2:5).
 No longer is there a high priest according to the Law of Moses, but now, the eternal high priest is Jesus Christ (Heb 9:11).
 Actual temple priest no longer exist but rather a spiritual priesthood (1 Pet 2:5).
 Literal physical sacrifices no longer exist but rather spiritual offerings (1 Pet 2:5).
-As spiritual priests, Christians offer spiritual sacrifices of the fruit of our lips in God’s spiritual temple (Heb 13:15–16, cf. Psa 51:16–17, 119:108).
+As spiritual priests, Christians offer spiritual sacrifices of the fruit of our lips in God’s spiritual temple (Heb 13:15–16; cf. Psa 51:16–17; 119:108).
 “Therefore by Him let us continually offer the sacrifice of praise to God, that is, the fruit of our lips, giving thanks to His name” (Heb 13:15).

 Can Christians worship like David in the Psalms?
-Christians are to speak teaching and admonishing with psalms (Eph 5:19, Col 3:16).
+Christians are to speak teaching and admonishing with psalms (Eph 5:19; Col 3:16).
 The Psalms contain many references to musical instruments.
-Yet, worship has changed since David’s psalms.
+However, Christ changed worship since David’s psalms.
 Jesus declared, “the hour is coming when you will neither on this mountain, nor in Jerusalem, worship the Father” (John 4:21).
 Where did David worship?
 He worshiped in Jerusalem, but this is no more the worship of true worshipers.
 Jesus explained,“But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him” (John 4:23).
 The Law of Moses with its physical rituals of worship are no longer binding upon believers (Gal 3–5; 2 Cor 3; Col 2:13ff; Heb 7–9).

 Can Christians worship like Christ taught?
-When Jesus is in the midst of His church, He sings (Heb 2:12, cf. Matt 18:20).
+When Jesus is in the midst of His church, He sings (Heb 2:12; cf. Matt 18:20).
 He does not play an instrument.
-Jesus sang after instituting the Lord’s Supper before going to the Mount of Olives (Matt 26:30, Mark 14:26).
-Jesus’ disciples followed like pattern (16:25).
-By His Spirit, Jesus instructed singing (Eph 5:19, Col 3:16).
+Jesus sang after instituting the Lord’s Supper before going to the Mount of Olives (Matt 26:30; Mark 14:26).
+Jesus’s disciples followed like pattern (16:25).
+Through the Holy Spirit, Jesus instructed singing (Eph 5:19; Col 3:16).
 Disciples of Christ are to make melody with one accord and with one mouth (Rom 15:6).
 With no specific mention of singing with musical instruments in the New Testament, Christ’s ideal music is only verbal singing.